 Sondag's statement made reference to December's school shooting that left 20 students and six adults dead at an elementary school in Newtown, Conn.

-"Since the recent tragedy at Newtown, we are extremely sensitive to possible threats to our children
+"Since the recent tragedy at Newtown, we are extremely sensitive to possible threats to our children and will respond in a proactive manner," the town's press release stated.

 Brattleboro police Chief Gene Wrinn confirmed that his department had not undertaken any criminal probe in connection with any school-related threat.